Hetz Midget Arborvitae

 Thuja occidentalis 'Hetz Midget'Item #7292 USDA Hardiness Zone: 3 - 7

-Small evergreen shrub with dense, globe shaped growth habit.
+A small evergreen shrub with a dense, naturally globe-shaped growth habit.
 Rich green needles are arranged in flat layered sprays.
 The compact form makes this a popular accent plant for mixed borders or containers.
-Very adaptable, tough, durable plant.
+A very adaptable, tough, durable plant.

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Slow growing; reaches 3 to 4 ft. tall, as wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Slow growing; reaches 3 to 4 ft. tall and wide.

 - DetailBotanical Pronunciation:THEW-ya ok-si-den-TAY-lisPlant type:ConiferDeciduous/evergreen:EvergreenGrowth habit:Compact, RoundGrowth rate:SlowAverage landscape size:Slow growing; reaches 3 to 4 ft. tall and wide.Special features:Dwarf Plant, Easy Care, North American Native Selection, Tolerates Urban Pollution, Year-round InterestFoliage color:GreenBlooms:Conifer; prized for foliage.Design IdeasThis bright small arborvitae is exceptional in limited city gardens and courtyards with trying conditions as small hedge or spherical semiformal accents.
 This form is exceptional for spare modern design gently clipped to geometric perfection.
 Use in beds and borders to add interest for the winter months, particularly under snow, when all else is bare.
 Adapts beautifully to wild and rock gardens where they are exceptional.
 A problem solver for formal gardens in dry climates of the Southwest where boxwood and other conifers suffer.
 Makes a fine container foliage plant for porch, patio and terrace.Companion PlantsSnowberry (Symphoricarpos); Maiden Grass (Miscanthus); Weigela (Weigela); Lilac (Syringa); Coneflower (Echinacea)